-- the size and type of factory;
+- Size and type of factory

-- the probability of causing pollution;
+- Probability of causing pollution

-- environmental protection methods;
+- Environmental protection methods

-There is no requirement for a license if you are operating a small sized factory but you must still comply with the ministerial regulations.
+There is no requirement for a license if you are operating a small sized factory, but you must still comply with the ministerial regulations.
 Factories which do not cause pollution, use machinery with engine of 20 horse power or less and/or employ 20 workers or less to work in the factory are considered as small sized factories.

 Medium sized factories must notify the Ministry about the existence of the factory and can begin operating upon receiving a letter stating that the report has been acknowledged.
 Medium sized factories are those causing little or no pollution, with engine of machinery used being no more than 50 horsepower and/or the number of employees working at the factory not more than 50.

-Large factories are required to apply for a license from the responsible government authorities prior to beginning operations due to the fact that they cause pollution or environmental hazards, use machinery with more than 50 horsepower and/or employ more than 50 workers in the factories.
+Large factories are required to apply for a factory license from the responsible government authorities prior to beginning operations due to the fact that they cause pollution or environmental hazards, use machinery with more than 50 horsepower and/or employ more than 50 workers in the factories.

 The consideration period for a factory license is at a minimum of 90 days, during which time an official will drop by the factory premises for an inspection.
-Once issued, the license is valid for 5 years at a time and must be renewed prior to expiry.
+Once issued, the license is valid for five years at a time and must be renewed prior to expiry.